wallnerryan/quickstart-eks-portworx-px-enterprise/README.md

 ### TODO / Limitations

 - Allow custom Portworx configuration for oci-monitor
-	- Currently only a subset of parameters are used (Example, external ETCD currently not configurable from QuickStart)
+	- Currently only a subset of parameters are used and limit configuration.
-- Add DR Sync Configurable (Domain)
+	- Note, some of these options can be changes using `kubectl` on the bastion host.
-- Allow CSI Installation On/Off configuration
+	- Examples of currently unsupported options **during stack creation**:
-	- (users can still update to use CSI with `kubectl` from bastion host)
+		- External ETCD currently not configurable.
-- Build in Portworx Monitoring to initial deployment
+		- Synchronouse DR. Which would need to add `cluster_domain`.
-	- (users can still install monitoring with `kubectl` from bastion host)
+		- Use CSI or not.
+(Does not by default)